cdhop/cryptopartyutah/_posts/2014-10-10-setting-up-a-tor-hidden-service.md

 #### Step 2: Install a Web Server

 In most cases, a hidden service is just a website accessible through Tor.
 As with any other website, we will need a webserver.
-Any webserver will do the job, but there are some special considerations associated with running a hidden-service.
+Any webserver will do the job.

-Probably the most important is to configure the webserver to only answer queries from the host itself.
-It will still 'work' if you don't do this, but it could defeat your efforts to be anonymous if your site can be reached from outside the Tor network.
+I would suggest configuring the webserver to only listen to requests from the local server.
+The reason is that this will force all interaction with the server through the Tor network.

 Because there are many different webservers, and several tutorials available, I will not go into any further details on how to configure them.

 Note: Your hidden service can be any service commonly available on the Internet (ssh, IRC, etc).